The conundrum of increasing traffic or increasing conversion rate is one all brands face. The answer is simple.

 Now this assertion isn’t based on a whim or a hunch.
 No, it is based upon the analysis of several dozen brand and company websites’ analytic data.
 It wasn’t even close.
 Really.

-We even created a calculator for you to see for yourself.
+We even created some calculators for you to see for yourself.

 [caveat: for the examples presented in this article, we chose brands that earned between $1MM and $10MM in online revenue last year–curious about companies that make less than $1MM or more than $10MM, let us know, we’ve run that data as well.]